1946 Little Three Conference football season: Wesleyan

 The 1946 Wesleyan Cardinals football team represented Wesleyan University of Middletown, Connecticut.
 In their second season under head coach Norm Daniels, the Cardinals compiled a perfect 7–0 record, won the Little Three championship, and outscored opponents by a total of 165 to 29.
 The team ranked 10th nationally among small-college teams in total offense with an average of 267.9 yards per game.
 It was the first perfect season in the 71-year history of the Wesleyan football program.

-The 1946 season was part of a 23-game game winning streak, including three consecutive perfect seasons in 1946, 1947, and 1948.
+The 1946 season was part of a 23-game winning streak, including three consecutive perfect seasons in 1946, 1947, and 1948.

 Jack Medd was the team captain.
 Johnny Wood was an assistant coach.
 The Cardinals played their home games at North Field in Middletown.

 Guard Bert Vander Clute and center Jack Medd were both drafted in the 1947 NFL draft, following the season.

 During the fall of 1946, there were 910 students enrolled at Wesleyan.